Master of Science in Project Management

 Do MSPM students graduate with the PMP certification?

-No, MSPM students do not graduate with the PMP certification automatically.
-You will graduate with a Master of Science in Project Management, which includes the 35 hours of project management education/training required to become a PMP.
-This also gives you the best chance of passing your examination.
+No, MSPM students do not graduate with the PMP certification.
+You will graduate with a Master of Science in Project Management, which includes the 35 hours of project management education and training required to sit for the PMP exam.
+This gives you the best chance of passing your examination.

 Where can I find more information about the PMP certification?